Do warehouse clubs save you money?

 Big boxes, large quantities

-The reason warehouse clubs can offer lower prices is that they buy in bulk, and then they pass the bulk onto their customers.
+Another reason warehouse clubs can offer lower prices is that they buy in bulk, and then they pass the bulk discounts onto their customers.
 While you may eventually use the 45 rolls of toilet paper, the twin pack of ketchup will likely be expired before you’re halfway through the first bottle.
 The fresh produce has the same fate.
 Who can eat 24 apples before one decides to spoil the bunch?
 We all love the party-size bags of chips, candy, and cookies, but sadly, they don’t stand a chance of expiring, which leads us to a whole other problem.
+That said, if you’re stocking up on items for your office on a consistent basis, bulk buys may be a great option.

 Limited quantity items

 You’re pondering the purchase of a particular item, and then see that it’s marked “Limited Quantity.”
 Two words that set off the alarms in your head and kick your hoarding tendency into full gear.
-You’re not even really sure if you need it, but the pressure of missing out, or the fact that this may be your last chance to bring it home has you tossing 3 or 4 of them into your cart.
+You’re not even sure if you need it, but the pressure of missing out, or the fact that this may be your last chance to bring it home has you tossing three or four of them into your cart.

 Free samples